The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Calculations

 where $\mathbf{c_0}\in F_0K_0(\sS)$ such that $\left(\widetilde{\Ch}_{g}\right)^0(\mathbf{c}_0)=\left(\widetilde{\Ch}_{g}\right)^0(\mathbf{c})$; and $\Hilb^{\alpha, \mathbf{c}_0-\alpha}(\sS)$ is the nested Hilbert scheme of zero-dimensional substacks of $\sS$:

-such that $[\sZ_1]=\alpha$, $[\sZ_0]=\mathbf{c}_0-\alpha$. $\square$ \end{enumerate} \end{prop} \begin{proof} We only need to prove (1).
-The Bogomolov inequality holds for root gerbes over schemes, see \cite{Lieblich}.
-Since the slope semistability of the sheave $E$ for $\sS$ corresponds to parabolic semistability for the corresponding parabolic sheaf $E_{*}$ as in \cite{MY}, \cite[Theorem 7.1]{Anchouche} has proved the Bogomolov inequality for parabolic sheaves.
-The general case is treated in \cite{JKT} for surface DM stacks. \end{proof}
+such that $[\sZ_1]=\alpha$, $[\sZ_0]=\mathbf{c}_0-\alpha$. $\square$ \end{enumerate} \end{prop} \begin{proof} For $(1)$, the Bogomolov inequality holds for root gerbes over schemes, see \cite{Lieblich}.
+Since the slope semistability of the sheave $E$ for $\sS$ corresponds to parabolic semistability for the corresponding parabolic sheaf $E_{*}$ as in \cite{MY}, and \cite[Theorem 7.1]{Anchouche} has proved the Bogomolov inequality for parabolic sheaves, we can use it here.
+Since $E$ is Gieseker stable (with fixed generating sheaf), it is slope semistable.
+The Bogomolov inequality for $E$ says that $\Delta(E)=2\rk c_2(E)-(\rk-1)c_1(E)^2\geq 0$.
+Thus if $c_2(E)<0$, the Bogomolov inequality will fail which is impossible.
+The general case of Bogomolov inequality is treated in \cite{JKT} for surface DM stacks.